AnthonyMBonafide/dotfiles/README.md

 These scripts are meant to install a package manager, necessary packages, run `stow`

+### Mac Additional Setup

+- Set `Caps lock` to `Control`
+- Go into security settings and allow Alacrity to be run since it is not signed from Brew repo

 #### Work In Progress

 Eventually this will be able to bootstrap a system with one command from a